-From Table-1, the estimate of HCR of poverty by divisions using the upper poverty line in 2010 reveal that Rangpur division has the highest incidence of poverty (HCR) at 46.2 percent, followed by Barisal division 38.4 percent and Khulna division 32.1 percent.
+From Table-1, the estimate of HCR of poverty by divisions using the upper poverty line in 2010 reveals that Rangpur division has the highest incidence of poverty (HCR) at 46.2 percent, followed by Barisal division 39.4 percent and Khulna division 32.1 percent.
 On the other hand, Chittagong division has the lowest HCR of incidence of poverty at 26.2 percent followed by Sylhet division at 28.1 percent and Rajshahi division at 29.8 percent.
+A comparison of the incridence of poverty by Division is shown in Graph 1.